EMDR Therapy Tulsa

 You aren’t weak and you haven’t failed.

-It’s your nervous system still carrying old survival patterns from relationships and environments that didn’t give you what you needed.
+This is your nervous system still carrying old survival patterns from relationships and environments that didn’t give you what you needed.
 Eye Movement Desensitization and Reprocessing (EMDR) Therapy, especially when it’s attachment-focused, can bring lasting change.

 Healing trauma requires more than technique — it requires safety, atunement, and someone who is seasoned in helping you creatively hold the full weight of your story, without judgment.

 I'm an LMFT and registered nurse with over 30 years of experience in trauma, crisis, and integrative healing.
 I’ve worked as an EMT and RN, including in emergency rooms and ICUs, and am deeply trained in Nonviolent Communication.
-Because of this I am hands on, and I’ve led people in their deepest trauma healing as a therapist for over 15 years, holding space for first responders, therapists, veterans, artists, and seekers.

-I completed my EMDR training at the Native American Health Center of San Francisco.
+Because of this I am hands on, and I’ve led people in their deepest trauma healing as a therapist, holding space for first responders, therapists, veterans, artists, and seekers.
 I am also an artist who helps heal through creativity and imagination and a spiritual practitioner with the lived experience of being a “wounded healer”.

 This Isn’t About Retelling Old Stories, It’s About Repatterning Your Nervous System